yanki786/jmail/README.md

 - Can preview template before sending
 - Group mailing by using excel file
 - Individual mailing throw excel file
-- Contain configuration for GMails, YahooMails, OfficeMails,Cloud_Mails and more can be added as per user requirement.
+- Contain the configuration for GMails, YahooMails, OfficeMails,Cloud_Mails and more can be added as per user requirement.